Updated May 2026

 RESULTING……

-I ran back into the kitchen and pulled out a blunt knife to try and wipe out the sting and sac, failing this I foolishly attempted to pick it out, and consequently I got stung too!
+I ran back into the kitchen and pulled out a blunt knife to try to wipe out the sting and sac.
+Failing this, I foolishly attempted to pick it out, and consequently, I got stung too!

 THE WONDER OF BEES!

-Having said that, bees are still valuable species for pollinating our flowers, fruits and vegetables.
+Having said that, bees are still a valuable species for pollinating our flowers, fruits and vegetables.

 Throughout all of this, bees also make yummy honey!